 High school students with physical and/or learning disabilities are invited to attend a Prospective Student Mini Question & Answer Session.
-We are currently preparing our calendar for the Spring Semester and plan to update our webpage with session dates soon.
-Please note that prospective students must be present for appointment.
-Once dates are posted, appointments can be arranged by calling 610.436.2564.
+Please contact our office to learn what session dates are available.
+Please note that prospective students must be present at the session.
+Appointments can be arranged by calling 610.436.2517.

-Starting Fall 2013, the Proctoring Center will no longer use a paper proctoring form.
-We now have an online form to request and schedule all exams.
+The Proctoring Center uses an online form to request and schedule all exams.

-Interactive - Accommodation requests usually require a face to face meeting w/OSSD staff, where student makes a request for specific modifications to classroom procedure.
-Students can present documentation of their disability at that time or send it in advance once they are admitted to WCU.
+Interactive - Accommodation requests usually require a face to face meeting with OSSD staff, where student makes a request for specific modifications to classroom procedure.
+Students should have already submitted documentation of their disability.

 Relevant and Timely - Requests should precede the need for an accommodation so there is sufficient time to make arrangements.
 Accommodations will not be granted retroactively.
-Some requests such as those for captioners, ASL, etext and alternate formats need to be made 4 weeks in advance of the semester. (see technology link).
+Some requests such as those for captioners, ASL, etext and alternate formats need to be made up to 4 weeks in advance of the semester (see technology link).

-Effective responses - OSSD will provide LOA’s each semester upon written request.
-LOA’s will be sent via secure email to students.
-Faculty who receive LOA’s should be provided an opportunity to discuss provisions, for example extended time on tests prior to implementation.
-The OSSD recommends that students present LOA’s in the initial week or two of class and at least a week prior to the first test.
+Effective Responses - OSSD will provide Letters of Accommodation each semester upon written request.
+Letters of Accommodation will be sent via secure e-mail to students.
+Faculty who receive Letters of Accommodation should be provided an opportunity to discuss provisions; for example, extended time on tests prior to implementation.
+The OSSD recommends that students present Letters of Accommodation in the initial week or two of class and at least a week prior to the first test.